open-orchestra/open-orchestra-docs/en/developer_guide/multi_device.rst

 Required templates
 ------------------
 Once the template engine is able to get the correct template alternative according to the request header, the matching templates have to be created.
-In our exemple, each template have to be declined as follow :
+In our example, each template have to be declined as follow :

 * default template version : myTemplate.html.twig